-Sanna Marin, PM of Finland and world’s youngest Prime Minister suggested new rule of 6 hours per day, 4-day working rule, although groundbreaking and holistic, has a few concerns.
-To begin congratulations to Sanna for her marvelous achievement.
+Sanna Marin, PM of Finland and the world’s youngest Prime Minister, suggested a new rule of six hours per day, a four-day working plan that could have some concerns.
+To begin, congratulations to Sanna for her marvellous achievement.

 Join the newsletter for classy bytes.